Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 David Ryan Lewis - Morgan Stanley & Co.
 LLC

 I am the lucky winner.
 Okay.
-So, let me kick it off here with a couple of questions.
+So, let me kick it off here with a couple questions.
 Maybe I'll just keep asking, because I'm the only one who can talk.
 But just two questions, one for Dan and one for Mike.
-So, Dan, a couple of things.
+So, Dan, a couple things.
 You did bring up momentum improving in the fourth quarter.
 I just wonder if you could highlight what gets better.
-And you also shared with us at Analyst Day some specific commentary for 2018: 5% to 7% top (31:21), 50 bps to margin, $300 million non-op.
+And you also shared with us at Analyst Day some specific commentary for 2018: 5% to 7% top, 50 bps of margin, $300 million non-op.
 Just want to know if there's any changes to 2018 assumptions you provided at Analyst Day, and then a quick follow-up for Mike.

 Daniel J. Brennan - Boston Scientific Corp.

 Sure.
 I'll start with the second one.
 No update to that.
-We obviously have not issued guidance, yet, for 2018; would expect to do that in early 2018.
+We obviously have not issued guidance yet for 2018; would expect to do that in early 2018.
 So those numbers that we had given as goals at Investor Day are still good.

 Broadly, the biggest driver from Q3 to Q4 is CRM.
 We don't expect to be down 1% in CRM in the fourth quarter, especially with the momentum of the RESONATE launch and our MRI safe defibrillator portfolio in the U.S. So, I'd say that's probably the biggest driver of the momentum from Q3 to Q4.